 OneVPN only supports OpenVPN and PPTP protocols.
 PPTP is insecure and OpenVPN is incompatible with Windows 10 Mobile and Windows Phone.

 Both Windows Phone 8.1 and Windows 10 Mobile have some built-in support for VPNs.
 You will have to configure each VPN manually, which admittedly can get a bit tedious.
-We recommend using the L2TP/IPSec, IKEv2 or SSTP protocols when available, as they are more secure than PPTP.
+We recommend using the L2TP/IPSec, IKEv2, or SSTP protocols when available, as they are more secure than PPTP.

 Before you get started, search your VPN provider’s website for a list of server addresses and a pre-shared key.
 You’ll also need your username and password.
+Here’s how to manually set up a VPN on Windows Phone 8.1:

 - Swipe down on the top notification bar and click Settings.